Filter Vs. Strainers: What Is the Difference

 Filter vs. Strainer: Lifespan

 Because they are designed to capture smaller particulates and offer a higher level of filtration, filters typically have a longer lifespan than strainers.
-The filter has a lifespan of 3-5 years.
-For instance, disposable paper filters may need to be replaced every few weeks, whereas reusable metal mesh filters can last many years with appropriate care.
+The filter has a lifespan of 3 to 5 years.
+For instance, disposable paper filters usually need to be replaced every few weeks, whereas reusable metal mesh filters can last for many years with proper care.

 Strainers have a shorter lifecycle than filters because they are designed to capture larger particles and are less effective at removing smaller ones.
 The average lifespan of a strainer is 2-3 years.
 A basket strainer may only last a few months in a high-flow application.
 However, with appropriate maintenance, the Y-strainer can last for years.